Experienced Representation in Mortgage and Bank Fraud Cases

 Mr. Wisenberg understands financial fraud cases from both sides of the bar.
-As a federal prosecutor, he led a two-year investigation of the Victoria Savings Association scandal, which resulted in the conviction of nine defendants.
-He received the Director's Award from Attorney General Janet Reno for his service in the Victoria Savings case.
+As a federal prosecutor he was the chief of the bank fraud unit for one of the largest U.S. Attorney's Offices in the United States.
+In that capacity he personally led several savings and loan fraud investigations, and first chaired several jury trials, during the Savings & Loan Crisis of the 1990s.
+Mr. Wisenberg's most famous bank fraud case as a federal prosecutor was his two-year investigation of the Victoria Savings Association failure, which resulted in the conviction of nine defendants after an 11-week jury trial.
+Mr. Wisenberg received the Director's Award from Attorney General Janet Reno for his service in the Victoria Savings case.

-The knowledge Mr. Wisenberg gained prosecuting financial fraud cases helps him to defend clients facing exposure to federal bank and mortgage fraud charges.
-Mr. Wisenberg has achieved successful results for clients in matters involving many types of alleged white collar fraud, including bank and mortgage fraud.
+The knowledge Mr. Wisenberg gained prosecuting financial fraud cases helps him to defend clients facing exposure to federal bank, mortgage and appraisal fraud charges.

-The repercussions of the current mortgage crisis will continue to be felt in federal court for the next several years.
+The repercussions of the current financial crisis, fueled by the 2008 mortgage meltdown,will continue to be felt in the federal courts for the next several years.
 The statute of limitations for mortgage fraud and bank fraud is 10 years.
-Those who are convicted can be sentenced to anywhere from 20 years to life in federal prison.
+Those who are convicted can be sentenced to anywhere from probaion to life in federal prison.

 How It Happens